hummy987789/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8TKmikUfqGI?si=DmWbcdOfI9txb8os" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone was to build the project in it's entirety as well as coding it.
-I have achieved this goal but not without some tribulations.
+I have achieved this goal, but not without some tribulations.
 My code does not really work at all, and it tends to go in random directions.
 This is definitely a challenge I am still working on solving.
 At this stage, the robot works via a controller (it doesn't work half the time because of the code).
 It is all wired in and the physical structure is built.
 In the future, I will work on fixing the code as well as adding a modification, which I plan to be Bluetooth.

 # First Milestone